Self-Driving-Car-NDegree-M-Russo/CarND-P3-Behavioral-Cloning/Behavioral_cloning_writeup.md

-As such it would require _YY_ , hence reducing the effort neede for training.
+As such it would require _YY_ , hence reducing the effort needed for training.